Paul is standing before King Agrippa, telling the king about his

 The New Testament is simply a commentary on the Old Testament anyway, and a

-further explanation of it, and a greater revelation of the Christ and what He is
+further explanation of it, and a greater revelation of the Christ and what He

-you will find the message about the Messiah.
+then you will find the message about the Messiah.
 Notice how Paul described the

 message that he preached from the Old Testament.
 Paul said in verse 22 and 23,

-saying none other things
+“saying none other things

 than those which the prophets and Moses did say should come: That Christ should

-suffer, and that he should be the first that should rise from the dead.
+suffer, and that he should be the first that should rise from the dead.”
 Paul opened up the Old Testament, and

-he taught about the Lord Jesus Christ: His sufferings and his resurrection.
+he taught about the Lord Jesus Christ: His sufferings and His resurrection.
 If

 you open up the Old Testament and teach about Moses or Abraham or other things